 Breandan Ward is an Adjunct Assistant Professor of Public Service of NYU’s Robert F. Wagner Graduate School of Public Service.
-He started his career at Goldman Sachs and subsequently joined Morgan Stanley, where he held various leadership roles in their London and New York offices.
+He was born in Ireland and graduated from University College Dublin with an honors degree in Commerce and French.
+Breandan started his career at Goldman Sachs and subsequently joined Morgan Stanley, where he held various leadership roles in their London and New York offices.
 In his most recent role as Executive Director, Breandan led the Global Margin and Risk Support Department, which provided analysis and reporting on Morgan Stanley’s industry-leading Prime Brokerage business to the Risk Management, Operations, and Compliance functions.
 Moving from the private sector in 2016 to pursue further studies, Breandan graduated from NYU’s Robert F. Wagner Graduate School of Public Service with an Executive Masters in Public Administration.

-Advancements in awareness and understanding have led to greater equity and inclusion in society for people with disabilities.
+Advancements in awareness and understanding have led to greater equity and inclusion in society for people with disabilities and health conditions.
 Developments such as the establishment of Disability Studies as an interdisciplinary field in the 1980’s and the introduction of the Americans with Disabilities Act (“ADA”) in 1990 are key milestones in this journey.
 However, these achievements alone do not guarantee the extent of attitudinal and behavioral change needed within our communities and organizations to remove the barriers and prejudices that remain.
-As citizens, developing our knowledge and understanding of disability is critical for us to build an inclusive society.
-As public service leaders, it will enable us to deliver more creative, effective, and lasting solutions for the organizations we lead and the public that we serve.
+Furthermore, how might our response to disability and health conditions be symptomatic of underlying beliefs or practices that compromise our impact as leaders and organizations more broadly?

-With an emphasis on developing both knowledge and practical skills, this two-day intensive course will provide a survey of the history, recent trends, and current topics that will enable public service professionals to become role models and leaders in the area of disability.
-Whether collaborating on a project, leading a team, or managing service delivery with or for people with disabilities, the course will help students to achieve more inclusive impact in their organizations and communities.
+With an emphasis on developing both knowledge and practical skills, this two-day intensive course will provide a survey of the history, recent trends, and current topics that will enable public service professionals to become role models and leaders in the areas of disability, health conditions, and beyond.